 There is not consensus but resolution should be postponed on the issue, adjustment of channel access contention window should be based on comparable indicators of congestion to ensure fairness between technologies

+Response 9.1: IEEE 802 suggests resolution of the channel access contention window issue be postponed until further tests and simulations have been completed

 IEEE 802’s liaison statement to 3GPP RAN1 dated 18 March 2016 (IEEE 802.19-16-0037-09-0000-laa-comments.pdf) included the request that “3GPP explain and justify the selection of the 80% threshold for Z, and particularly why this value does not have an adverse effect on neighboring 802.11 devices.”

 3GPP RAN1’s response to this comment was included in 3GPP RAN1’s Liaison Statement dated 7 June 2016 (R1-166041).
 The response noted that “It is RAN1’s understanding that the equivalent value of Z used by IEEE 802.11 is 100%”.
 IEEE 802 believes this comparison is invalid.
 802.11 has no equivalent to Z. The lack of an immediate ACK always causes the contention window to expand immediately.
 In contrast, LAA ACKs/NACKs affect the contention window more than 4ms after possible collisions.